David Ross Locke

 David Ross Locke (also known by his pseudonym Petroleum V. Nasby) (September 20, 1833 – February 15, 1888) was an American journalist and early political commentator during and after the American Civil War.

 Life and career

 Early life

-Locke was born in Vestal, Broome County, New York, the son of Nathaniel Reed Locke and Hester Locke.
+Locke was born in Vestal, New York, the son of Nathaniel Reed Locke and Hester Locke.

 Career

 He was apprenticed at age 12 to the Democrat in Cortland County, New York.
 Following a seven-year apprenticeship, he "tramped around" (meaning he was an itinerant printer) until a protracted stay with the Pittsburgh Chronicle.
 Around 1855, Locke started, with others, the Plymouth (Ohio) Herald.